bitgreen/bitgreen-node/doc/impactactions.md

 createAuditor(uid: u32, account: AccountId, configuration: Vec<u8>)
 ```
 where:
-- "uid" is a unique id of the Oracle;
+- "uid" is a unique id of the Auditor;
 - "account" is the account of the auditor;
 - "configuration" is a json structure with the following fields:
 ```json